A British Airways employee made a mistake and refused to let Jordan Allen board his scheduled flight to Africa. That error cost him $5,754.

 - Recheck your requirements as you near the date of travel

-Because of the coronavirus (which even in 2022 continues to cause problems), the state of the travel world is continuously changing.
+The state of the travel world is continuously changing.
 Don’t be lulled into a false sense of security that you’re all set for takeoff because you checked your required documents once, weeks ago.
 Entry requirements for foreign destinations can and do change frequently.
 Make sure that you keep checking right up to the day of travel to ensure you won’t have your own terrible denied boarding tale to tell.
 (Michelle Couch-Friedman, Consumer Rescue)

 Before you go: Air Canada made a mistake with this passenger that ended with an unwanted detainment in Korea — for two weeks!